embrace-io/embrace-docs/docs/unity/features/performance-tracing.md

 ## Feature Support

 :::info Minimum Requirements
 - **We recommend using the latest Embrace Unity SDK version for the most up-to-date API**.
-Even though Performance Tracing is enabled in [Embrace React Native versions 1.26.0 and above](/unity/integration/linking-embrace/).
+Even though Performance Tracing is enabled in [Embrace Unity SDK versions 1.26.0 and above](/unity/integration/linking-embrace/).
 :::

 The Embrace Performance Tracing API allows you to: